Sealed-Intelligence/Sealed-Intelligence/docs/admin_guide/production_deployment.md

 For production deployment, it's recommended to run the app over HTTPS.
 The environment variable `SI_ALLOW_HTTP` should be removed or set to `false`.

 For serving the app over HTTPS, you can use a load balancer, or a reverse proxy (such as Caddy or Nginx).
-For reverse-proxy, Caddy is preferred as it handles https and WebCockets automatically (Sealed Intelligence uses WebSockets).
+For reverse-proxy, Caddy is preferred as it handles https and WebSockets automatically (Sealed Intelligence uses WebSockets).
 If you are using a Load Balancer, the healthcheck endpoint is `/healthcheck`.

 ## Deployment on a VM with Public IP Using Reverse-Proxy